Spencer-Beatty/CalendarApp/README.md

 # Calendar App

 The Calendar App is a web-based application that optimizes your daily schedule by filling available time slots with filler events based on your preferences and zoning.
+This was developed as a personal project to enhance my React and Python skills while learning how to deploy and host to production environments.
+It also can hopefully serve as a useful tool for people better trying to manage their free time and allow open schedules to become more productive.

 ## Usage